parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > Electrum v1 does not implement checksum constraints.

 > A mnemonic may be [referred to](https://wiki.trezor.io/Developers_guide:Cryptography) as `recovery seed` by some implementations.
+### Sentence
+A `sentence` is a mnemonic represented in a [sinistrodextral](https://en.wiktionary.org/wiki/sinistrodextral) string of words with [whitespace](https://en.wikipedia.org/wiki/Whitespace_character) delimiters.
+> Even the seemingly-trivial concept of whitespace is a potential implementation pitfall.
 ### Encoding
 An `encoding` is a standard transform between mnemonics and a numeric representation.
 ### Entropy